-- Make the dance with children happen on the same day and at the same time agreed for all countries (12 November, 12am CET), using the common (translated) song and choreography provided by NRK.
+- Making the dance with children happen on the same day and at the same time agreed for all countries (12 November, 12am CET), using the common (translated) song and choreography provided by NRK.

-- Film at least one group of children taking part in the dance on the day agreed for the campaign (the number of children, stage, background and production elements are for each broadcaster to decide).
+- Filming at least one group of children taking part in the dance on the day agreed for the campaign (the number of children, stage, background and production elements are for each broadcaster to decide).